Adam Shapiro (television reporter)

 Shapiro left Cleveland in June 2006 to work for New York's WNBC-TV.
 As a general assignment reporter for the local morning show Today in New York, he covered all aspects of New York City.
 He also occasionally anchored the early evening and nightly newscasts.
 In September 2018, it was announced that Shapiro would be going to work for Yahoo Finance as an anchor.
-He left and worked for Yieldstreet for a few months.
-Shapiro Works now in Buffalo New York as an assistant news director for WGRZ-TV channel 2.
+Shapiro also worked in Buffalo, New York, as an assistant news director for WGRZ-TV channel 2.